arashsajjadi/reinforcement-learning/README.md

 This repository is just a part of the main project which is focused on reinforcement learning and it's a great starting point for anyone interested in learning about deep reinforcement learning with Atari Pong.

+## RL Workshop

+This [directory](https://github.com/arashsajjadi/reinforcement-learning/tree/main/RL-workshop) contains the materials for a [workshop on Reinforcement Learning (RL)](https://github.com/arashsajjadi/reinforcement-learning/tree/main/RL-workshop), which covered a variety of topics including the fundamentals of RL, tabular methods, and the use of CNNs in RL.
+Additionally, attendees were able to participate in a hands-on demonstration of training an RL agent using the Pong game as an example.
+Resources such as slides and other reading materials are also included to further aid in understanding the topic.

 ## References
 <a id="1">[1]</a>
 Richard S. Sutton and Andrew G. Barto.
 2018.
 Reinforcement Learning: An Introduction.
 A Bradford Book, Cambridge, MA, USA.